 Habitat is Vital

-Estimates are that perhaps as little as 3% of the land area remains free from disturbance and is still able to support robust native plant and animal communities.
+The vital connection between the survival of our songbirds and intact bird habitat with diverse regional native plant communities has been well established by scientific research.
+Informed estimates reveal that perhaps as little as 3% of our land area remains free from disturbance and is still able to support robust native plant and animal communities.

 Photos by Andy Reago, Chrissy McClarren and David Mosher